ualib/agda-algebras/appendix_b.rst

 .. index:: ! predicative, ! ramified, ! impredicative
 .. index:: keyword: Prop

-The upshot of this **ramified** arrangement is that the types described in the last paragraph are **predicative**, which means that their definitions are not self-referential.
+The upshot of this **ramified** arrangement is that the types described in the last paragraph are :term:`predicative`, which means that their definitions are not self-referential.
 By avoiding self-referential definitions, we avoid Russel's paradox.
 However, in certain specific situations we *do* want to employ a self-referential type, so Lean_ supplies us with exactly one.
-It is the type ``Prop`` of propositions, and it is **impredicative** (self-referential).
+It is the type ``Prop`` of propositions, and it is :term:`impredicative` (self-referential).

 .. _pattern-matching: